 Months of entry

-This degree will provide you with a comprehensive analysis of contemporary international relations.
-By taking this course you will have the opportunity to study a range of international issues, and to investigate whether international relations in the post-Cold War period have been founded upon a Western model of 'World Order'.
+This degree will provide a comprehensive analysis of contemporary international relations in the post-Cold War period.
+By taking this course you will have the opportunity to study a range of international issues but especially to investigate whether international relations in the post-Cold War period has been founded upon a Western model of 'World Order'.